bacalhau-project/bacalhau/docs/examples/data-ingestion/s3-to-ipfs/index.md

     [97;40m 22-11-13-13:52:12 [0m[97;40m 12e1b4d9-00b0-4824-bbd1-6d75083dcae0 [0m[97;40m Docker python /bin/bash -c python3 extract.py https://noaa-goes16.s3.amazonaws.com/  /inputs [0m[97;40m Completed [0m[97;40m          [0m[97;40m /ipfs/QmaxiCCJ5vuwEfA2x7VVvMUXHxHN6iYNPhmvFhXSyUyNYx [0m

-Where it says "`Completed`", that means the job is done, and we can get the results.
+When it says `Published` or `Completed`, that means the job is done, and we can get the results.

-To find out more information about your job, run the following command:
+- **Job information**: To find out more information about your job, run the following command:

 ```bash
 bacalhau describe ${JOB_ID}
 ```

+- **Job download**: You can download your job results directly by using `bacalhau get`.
+Alternatively, you can choose to create a directory to store your results.

+In the command below, we created a directory and downloaded our job output to be stored in that directory.

 ```bash